The Word Works

 What Do You Look For In A Submission?

 Originality, craft, music, and courage.
-We look for no one style or school of work; our backlist contains every approach to poetry imaginable.
-Some books are themed, others not.
+We look for no one style or school of work; our list contains books that are themed, others not.
 Some are experimental, others narrative, others lyrical.
-Some transcend
+Some transcend category completely.

 Who Is Your Ideal Reader?